hmcts/ccd-docker/PostgresV11.md

 * Open backend.yml file and comment the dependency to ccd-shared-database-v11 for definition-store and data-store
 ```$xslt
-#Uncomment this line to enable ccd ccd-shared-database version 11
+#Uncomment this line to enable ccd ccd-shared-database with Postgres version 11
 #      ccd-shared-database-v11:
 #        condition: service_started
 ```